Locomotion is the ability to move from one place to another. In humans, walking upright, or bipedally, is the most common method of locomotion.

-In this article, we will discuss the various stages of walking and the muscle involvement during each stage.
-We will conclude by looking at some abnormal gaits, and discussing the pathologies they demonstrate.
+In this article, we will describe the various stages of walking and the muscle involvement during each stage.
+We will conclude by looking at some abnormal gaits and discussing the pathologies they demonstrate.

 Stages of Walking

 The typical walk consists of a repeated gait cycle.
 The cycle itself contains two phases – a stance phase and a swing phase: